Augustus Lowell

 Augustus Lowell (January 15, 1830 - June 22, 1900) was a wealthy Massachusetts industrialist, philanthropist, horticulturist, and civic leader.

+Early life and education

-A member of the Brahmin Lowell family, he was born in Boston to John Amory Lowell and his second wife Elizabeth Cabot Putnam.
+Lowell was born on January 15, 1830, in Boston.
+A member of the Brahmin Lowell family, he was born in Boston to John Amory Lowell and his second wife, Elizabeth Cabot Putnam.
 His great-grandfather, John Lowell, was among the first Judges for the newly created federal courts, appointed by Presidents George Washington and John Adams.

-Augustus' elder brother, Judge John Lowell, would be appointed to hold the same seats held by their great-grandfather, by Presidents Abraham Lincoln and Rutherford Hayes.
+Augustus' elder brother, Judge John Lowell, would be appointed to hold the same seats held by their great-grandfather, by Presidents Abraham Lincoln and Rutherford B. Hayes.